kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 *He lets out a soft sigh, his voice growing softer, more introspective.*

 The pangolin—trapped in a cruel irony—teaches us a lesson that Romeo's immortal jellyfish could never grasp: to live is to be vulnerable.
-It is the acceptance of our fragility that makes us... human.
+It is the acceptance of our fragility that makes us... more alive.
 Immortality, my friends, is a curse far greater than death.
 For what is life without the ticking clock, without the shadow of the end looming over us, urging us to savor every moment?

 *His voice takes on a gentle, almost sad smile.*